Shape of My Story

 Our work which is my creativity -- was being used to tear down the opponent and to pilfer donors for dollars to line the pockets of ruthless, overpaid TV consultants.
 This was not why I was an entrepreneur, so I made the choice.

 Not one dollar more.
 We wouldn't take another dollar and the consultants would not get another dollar.

 I've never told anyone this part, but philosophically, I was moved by John Brady's book, "Bad Boy: The Life and Politics of Lee Atwater."

 My worn copy still sits on my bookshelf.

-Though I've been called 'Karl Rove 2.0,' and certainly was flattered, I always wanted to be the much cooler sidekick, Lee Atwater.
+Though I've been called 'Karl Rove 2.0,' and certainly was flattered because of his strategic mind, I always wanted to be the much cooler sidekick, Lee Atwater.

 I even got into the blues.

 What moved me the most from that book was that on his death bed, struck by a brain tumor at the age of 39, Atwater regretted everything he had done in politics.